duypham228/Speed-Limit-Signs-Detection/README.md

 9. In terminal beta, run this command: **ros2 run ros2_speed_limit classifier**.
 * This will run the subscriber and classifier, which takes the published image data and classifies the numerical value.
 * This will produce terminal output indicating the numerical value detected, or a print-out statement if no image could be found.

+This next part is optional, but may be wanting to be done if you wish to see what the classifier publishes.
+10. Complete steps 5 and 6 once again.
+This fourth terminal window will be called "delta".

+11. Take terminal delta and run this command: **ros2 run ros2_speed_limit subscriber**.
+* You will now be able to see what the classifier is publishing, outside of the classifier's connected terminal itself.